 An exit interview or termination of employment survey provides one last opportunity for employers to glean information about what went wrong and what went right during the business relationship.
 It also provides the opportunity to improve or recalibrate expectations in the future.
 This is true regardless of the reason for termination.

 If it's possible to maintain a positive rapport with an employee that is leaving, an exit interview can additionally provide an opportunity for closure as a last step before parting ways.

 When should we start thinking about the offboarding process?

 No one wants to be pessimistic about a new hire, but offboarding should be at the front of your mind as early as the job offer.
 While it may seem contradictory to consider the worst-case scenario before an agreement has even been signed, an Employment Contract is likely to serve as your best insurance policy against relationships gone awry.

 An effective Employment Contract will clearly define your work relationship including whether or not employment is at-will, and it will outline your policies for intellectual and physical property owned by the company.
 This information may help save time and attorneys fees later on if there is a dispute.

 Ask a lawyer

 Making the hard decision to lay off staff members is not one that many employers take lightly.
-If you’re planning or have recently implemented a workforce reduction, Rocket Lawyer is here to help.
-Get access to free legal advice and key documents for employers in the Coronavirus Legal Center for Business, or reach out to our Rocket Lawyer COVID-19 support team toll-free at (877) 885-0088, Monday through Friday, from 6 am – 6 pm PST.
+If you're planning or have recently implemented a workforce reduction, Rocket Lawyer is here to help.
+Get access to free legal advice and key documents for employers in the Coronavirus Legal Center for Business, or reach out to our Rocket Lawyer COVID-19 support team toll-free at (877) 885-0088, Monday through Friday, from 6 am to 6 pm PST.